SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - class(string) Class names to add to the wrapping div.

 ## background_color
-Email-template only alias for the background color defined in Content Settings > Colors and Fonts
+Email-template only alias for the background color defined in Settings > Marketing > Email > Configuration > Color

+## blog
+An alias for group.

 ## blog_author
-Data about blog authors.
-To be used for blog author listing pages ({% if blog_author %}).
+This variable contains blog author information for blog author listing pages.
+It can be used to create conditional logic to render markup for blog author listings ({% if blog_author %}).

 ## body_border_color
-Email-template only alias for the border color defined in Content Settings > Colors and Fonts
+Email-template only alias for the border color defined in Settings > Marketing > Email > Configuration > Color

 ## body_border_color_choice
 Email-template only alias for `site_settings.body_border_color_choice` The variable is used in HubSpot's default email templates to determine whether or not a border should be added.
 The setting is controlled in Content Settings > Colors and Fonts.
 It prints values: BORDER_AUTOMATIC, BORDER_MANUAL, BORDER_NONE

 ## body_color
-Email-template only alias for `site_settings.body_color` Body color setting from Content Settings > Colors and Fonts.
-Prints a HEX value.
+Email-template only alias for `site_settings.body_color` setting from Settings > Marketing > Email > Configuration > Color.

 ## boolean
 Return true if object is a boolean (in a strict sense, not in its ability to evaluate to a truthy expression)